vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _J: You are your own boss in a shop.
 But we see commits from you all the time.
 Are you hacking in your bookstore when you get free time and don't have to take care of your employees or customers?_

 **M:** Sometimes, but very rarely.
 I'm mostly hacking in the evenings, or I commit something during the daytime that I worked on the night before until 2AM.
-If I think _"I better go to sleep before I push this"_, then I wait until the next day when I'm awake to check it once more before I do.
+If I think _"I better go to sleep before I push this"_, then I'll wait until the next day when I'm awake to check it once more before I do.

 But I don't have time to do 5-hour long patches during working hours.